 To begin to describe the layers of the Earth, we must make two differentiations.
 First, the criterion of the chemical composition of the different layers of the Earth is established.
 Considering the chemical composition, we find Earth's crust, mantle and core.
 It is the call Static model.
 The other criterion is taking into account the physical properties of said layers or also called a mechanical behavior model.
 Among them, we find the lithosphere, asthenosphere, mesosphere and endosphere.

 But how do we know where a layer begins or ends?
 Scientists have found different methods to find out the type of material and the differentiation of layers by discontinuities.
 These discontinuities are areas of the inner layers of the Earth where the type of material that the layer is made of changes abruptly, that is, its chemical composition, or the state in which the elements are found (from solid to liquid).
+Know the structure of the Earth It is essential to understand these layers, as well as the real shape of the Earth.

 First, we are going to start classifying the layers of the earth from the chemical model, that is, the layers of the Earth will be: Crust, mantle and core.